Malcolm & Jean's Story

 We have learned resilience from the shepherds, travelers, and tent-dwellers of Scripture—from Abraham to the Prophets, from the Apostles to Jesus himself.
 This nomadic lens gives us a fresh, necessary way of engaging with the Bible.
 It reframes how we think about discipleship, character formation, sin, community, family, and church—not just in distant fields but in our home societies too.
 Our courses prepare participants to follow Jesus with endurance, humility, and relevance—whether within the rhythms of nomadic life or while crossing cultures to make Him known among nomadic communities.

-5 Ways Nomads Think Church is a Bad Idea (and what you can do about it)
+Sign up for more info and start with learning 5 Reasons Nomads Think Church is a Bad Idea (and what you can do about it).